andrechristikan/ack-nestjs-boilerplate/KAFKA.md

     - `KafkaAdminModule` use to create custom kafka topics.
     - `KafkaProducerModule` use to produce message to some topic
-    - `KafkaConsumerModule` consume for topics, or we can called endpoint for topic.
+    - `KafkaConsumerModule` consume for topics.

         ```ts
         // src/app/app.module.ts